fintech-favie/FinTech-Journey-2026-300-days-/README.md

 - Combined conditional filtering with the len() function for collection summary.
 - Established a pattern for creating targeted datasets from a primary dictionary.

+## day 47: 23 April 2026
+feat: Day 47 - Targeted Data Isolation and Cleanup Logic

+- Developed a script to identify and collect keys (IDs) based on Boolean 'False' states.
+- Implemented a queue-based system for managing inactive dictionary entries.
+- Practiced the isolation of unique identifiers vs. descriptive attributes.
+- Strengthened logic for system maintenance and database hygiene.